AtmaHou/MetaDialog/readme.md

 # Meta Dialog Platform (MDP)

 Meta Dialog Platform, is a tool for Few-Shot Learning.
-The platform now can be used for `classification` and `sequence labeling`.
+The platform now can be used for `classification` and `sequence labeling` and `joint learning`(which only shares embedding).

 As [Electra](https://openreview.net/forum?id=r1xMH1BtvB) proposed, we can use `Electra small model` to speed up our exploitation because it's so small.
 And if you want to get the chinese version, you can go [Chinese-Electra](https://github.com/ymcui/Chinese-ELECTRA).